Where To Eat And Drink In Jamaica PlainOur 15 favorite spots in the neighborhood.

 There are thousands of Irish pubs in Boston, and the Behan is better than every one of them.
 It’s comfortable, has an extensive selection of craft beer, and it makes you wish you were an Irish poet writing in a leather-bound notebook that smells of whiskey and rain.
 There’s no food here (though occasionally someone might pop-in to sell empanadas) but you don’t need it.
 This is the perfect place to get a few drinks with friends - and it’s one of the only indoor places in Boston where some of those friends can have four legs.

 Brassica is the type of small plates place where you’ll wish you could eat through the entire menu.
-And here, you can actually do that, because $80 gets you all 14 dishes they serve.
-The menu changes with the seasons (as you’d expect from a place in JP that displays works by local artists on the wall) but a few really good standbys include the legitimately spicy fried chicken and the red snapper.
-What makes the place even better, is that it turns into a great little cafe during the day with a couple of really good egg sandwiches, and serves an excellent brunch on Sundays.
+And here, you can actually do that, because $100 gets you all 19 dishes they serve.
+The menu changes with the seasons (as you’d expect from a place in JP that displays works by local artists on the wall).
+What makes the place even better is that it serves an excellent brunch on Saturdays and Sundays.
 This place is awesome.

 Turtle Swamp is smaller than a lot of other Boston breweries that could host adult dodgeball leagues, but that just makes the atmosphere in this converted mechanic’s garage that much more chill.
 It has a great courtyard that’s set back off Washington, a space with a ton of natural light thanks to those old garage doors, and the Orange Line is an excellent New England IPA.
 For an even cooler experience, head upstairs to the semi-hidden room with bench seating and board games.

 Ten Tables is close to the ideal neighborhood restaurant, a place with a seasonal menu where just about everyone who comes in seems to be familiar with the staff.
 It’s tiny, with only a handful of tables on one side of the dining room, and a small bar on the other.
 But it doesn’t get claustrophobic and that bar is the kind where you’d consider bringing a book.
-The burger with pancetta and really creamy cheddar is one of our favorites, and the monthly themed wine dinners are a good excuse to keep coming.
+And the monthly themed wine dinners are a good excuse to keep coming.
 You won’t really need an excuse, though - it’s the type of place that, if someone suggests going to, you’ll agree without needing to think about it.

 You hear Alex’s Chimis before you see it, thanks to the guy behind the counter who spends all day taking a giant cleaver to the perfectly roasted chicken at this counter-service spot in Hyde Square.
 There’s a decent-sized Dominican menu of things like pork ears and chimichurri burgers here, but it’s that chicken that will keep you coming back (and make you want to get a meat cleaver, because man, that looks fun).

 A burger and a beer is one of humanity’s most perfect combinations, right in between day drinking on a day-off, and Pedro and David Ortiz.
-And this tiny corner spot on Centre Street is pretty much dedicated to just that.
-They’ve got a small selection of other sandwiches on the menu along with wine and cocktails - but the wine list is small, the cocktails are only made with cordials, and the sandwiches aren’t as good as the juicy, nicely cooked burgers that come topped with things like adobo glaze and grilled pineapple.
-Come here when you just want a quick meal you know you’ll enjoy.
+And that's what you'll want at this tiny corner spot on Centre Street.
+They've got a selection of other sandwiches, pizzas, and salads on the menu along with wine and cocktails - but the wine list is small, the cocktails are only made with cordials, and the sandwiches aren’t as good as the juicy, nicely cooked burgers that come topped with things like onion rings and homemade BBQ sauce.

 Keep The Haven in mind the next time we get a snowstorm during that early part of winter, when the sight of snow makes you want to sit next to a fire and watch the Hallmark Channel, instead of contemplating how to single-handedly punch another hole in the ozone layer so that you never have to shovel your car out again.
 This little Scottish hunting lodge of a pub in Hyde Square unsurprisingly has one of the best Scotch menus in the city, along with a good menu of things that Scottish lords probably hunt on whatever a moor is, like the white pudding sassitch and mash.